numfocus/DISCOVER-Cookbook/minimal_measures.md

 -   🍎 Make sure to include a variety of beverages, in particular non-alcoholic and non-caffeinated.
--   ✅ Common dietary needs to plan for:

-	-   Gluten free

-	-   Dairy free

-	-   Vegan

-	-   Vegetarian

-	-   Pork free

-	-   Shellfish free

-	-   Soy free

-	-   Nut free - especially peanut (this is usually a serious allergy so take extra care)
+-   ✅ Common dietary needs to plan for: gluten free, dairy free, vegan, vegetarian, pork free, shellfish free, soy free, nut free - especially peanut (this is usually a serious allergy so take extra care), kosher, halal

-	-   Kosher

-	-   Halal

 ## [Code of Conduct (CoC)](code-of-conduct.md)